 What I am about to share in this blog post may be thrown in the “too much information” basket.
-For the blokes who read my blog, I recommend that it should be thrown in the too much information basket and suggest you do not read beyond this sentence.
+For the blokes who read my blog, I recommend that it should be thrown in the too much information basket and suggest you do not read beyond this sentence (unless of course you want to then go right ahead!).

 For the rest of you though, this blog post may just be a catalyst for a life changing experience where your menstruation cycle is concerned.